-The unit will search for the presence of an input stream on both 8VSB/QAM inputs and one of the following two messages will appear on the LCD.
+DQMx will automatically detect the type of Input Module that is installed on each of its four input slots.
+If an ASI Input Module is detected, then the unit will search for the presence of an input stream on that module and one of the following two messages will appear on the LCD:

-Programs, along with their program numbers will be displayed on the LCD.
-Major/Minor channel numbers and, when present, station call letters are also displayed.
+If an input stream is present, the Input Module will automatically scan and lock to the input stream.
+Programs, along with their program numbers, will be displayed on the LCD.
+Major/Minor channel numbers and station call letters are also displayed when present.
 Twelve (12) is the maximum number of input programs per stream.